jneale/UI16-Developer-Patch/README.md

   // Optional.
 Restrict to a specific role (just in case).
   role: 'admin',

-  // Specify the target window to open the url in.
+  // Optional.
+Specify the target window to open the url in.
 Optional.
 Default 'gsft_main'.
   target: '_blank',

-  // The url you want to open.
+  // Optional.
+The url you want to open.
   url: '/incident_list.do'
 }
 ```